 I was looking on twitter when a link came up about National Days in September.
-I was quite surprised to read that today, 3rd September is National Welsh Rarebit day.
+I was quite surprised to read that today, 3rd September is National Welsh Rarebit Day.
 Who even knew such a day existed?
-I can’t think of anything more comforting on an autumn day than being wrapped up warm, feet up and tucking in to a plate of Welsh Rarebit and this easy to make recipe really is perfection on a plate!
+I can’t think of anything more comforting on an autumn day than being wrapped up warm, feet up and tucking into a plate of Welsh Rarebit and this easy to make the recipe really is perfection on a plate!

 To make this super tasty treat you will need:

 - 225g of grated strong white cheese such as Cheddar or Cheshire cheese.